 For all the glory and prestige of domestic football, the UEFA Champions League remains the ultimate prize at the club level.
 Yet some of the sport’s most brilliant stars never lifted the iconic trophy despite illustrious careers filled with other accolades.

-From Brazil’s explosive Ronaldo to ‘s loyal servant Buffon, these legends dominated their domestic leagues and international stages.
+From Brazil’s explosive Ronaldo to Italy‘s loyal servant Buffon, these legends dominated their domestic leagues and international stages.
 Their Champions League absence from the winners’ circle serves as a reminder that even the greatest can miss out on football’s most coveted club trophy.

 Top Players Who Missed Out on UCL Glory